scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 of follow-up resources.
 Not knowing which of the millions of variable sources to follow-up with larger telescopes and specialized instruments is tantamount to not having discovered those sources in the first place.
-We need to create actionable information that leads to timely and more informed decisions.
+We need to create actionable discoveries that lead to timely and more informed decisions.

 .. figure:: cesium-astro

-   Light curves from the All-Sky Automated Survey (ASAS). :label:`astro`
+   Typical data for a classification task on variable stars [?]: shown are flux measurements for three stars irregularly sampled in time. :label:`astro`

 2. **Neuroscience time series classification.** The study of neural systems presents a wide variety of challenges in time series